T-Specht/h1ra-repurpose/README.md

 ## Repurposing of H1-receptor antagonists (levo)cetirizine, (des)loratadine and fexofenadine as a case study for systematic analysis of trials on clinicaltrials.gov using semi-automated processes with custom-coded software

+> **_‼️ Important information ‼️:_**  The version of the clinicaltrials API used in this repository [is no longer available](https://clinicaltrials.gov/data-api/about-api/api-migration)!
+We implemented a new work-in-progress version of the download script to support the legacy API provided by clinicaltrials.gov.
+Currently, only the `data/processing_add.ts` script is able to process data downloaded via the legacy API.

 This repository includes the custom coded software corresponding to the paper with the title above.
 The software is split into three main components in individual directories (`./processing`, `./study-edit`, `./analysis`) which is explained in detail in the paper.

 ![Overview of sotfware components and composition](./overview.png)